← Back to Real Engineering Stories

 Key Changes:

-• Dedicated shard for high-volume users
+• Dedicated shard (and cache) for celebrity traffic

 Key Lessons